 - Matthew 17:1-3 “After six days Jesus took with him Peter, James and John the brother of James, and led them up a high mountain by themselves.
 There he was transfigured before them.
 His face shone like the sun, and his clothes became as white as the light.
 Just then there appeared before them Moses and Elijah, talking with Jesus.”

-4) The Book of Revelation shows these two witnesses performing some of the same supernatural judgments that Moses and Elijah did.
+4) The Book of Revelation shows these two end-time witnesses performing some of the same supernatural judgments that Moses and Elijah did.

 - a) Moses: The ten plagues in Egypt, including turning water to blood (Exodus 7:20-12:31).